Giangiui/dagonstar/docs/documentation.md

 workflow.run()
 ```

-> task-loadJSON.py
+> dataflow-loadJSON.py

-`task-loadJSON.py` loads *english-writers.json*, the file that was previously generated by the export in the previous example.
+`task-loadJSON.py` loads `english-writers.json`, the file created by the export in the previous example.

-After the import, you can run the workflow without any other declaration.
+After the import, you can run the workflow without any further declaration.

 ```bash
 2024-11-07 11:19:57,839 root         DEBUG    Running workflow: English-Writers